 Since FY 2002, federal investments in programs that prevent and reduce delinquency have decreased by almost 50%.
 On average, it costs \$400 a day, or around \$148,767 a year, to incarcerate a young person.
-In exchange for this investment, an average of 55% of youth will be incarcerated again within a year.
-Conversely, evidence-based alternatives to incarceration for court-involved youth cost as little as \$75 a day and reduce recidivism by an average of 22% when compared to incarceration.
+Nonetheless, an average of 55% of youth will be incarcerated again within a year1.
+Conversely, evidence-based alternatives to incarceration for court-involved youth cost as little as \$75 a day to provide and they reduce recidivism by an average of 22% when compared to incarceration.2

-Ongoing budget cuts will further weaken the federal and state partnership and hobble national, state, and local progress.
+Federal investment is essential to ensure those programs can continue.
 According to an earlier survey by the Coalition for Juvenile Justice, 89% of member states reported that due to federal cuts, fewer youth were expected to have access to services designed to keep them from offending and penetrating deeper into the juvenile and criminal justice systems.